Vahor/n8n-kit/packages/n8n-kit/README.md

 ## Code Bundling

 The `NodejsFunction` class allows you to bundle dependencies inside your `Code` nodes, enabling you to use npm packages and write complex logic in separate files without having to install them on your n8n instance.

+A similar class exists for `PythonFunction` without the bundling functionality. (does not support importing modules)

 ### Basic Usage